 R.D.
-Sewald – Co-founder and Principal
+Sewald | Co-founder & Principal

+Sewald has more than 20 years of experience in state and local government with an emphasis on public policy and political management.
 Before his mayoral appointment, Sewald was the Director of Government and Community Affairs for the Denver Auditor’s Office, appointed by Auditor Dennis Gallagher.
 He also was the Deputy Director of Denver’s Planning Department and Zoning Enforcement for the Webb Administration and worked as Director of Neighborhood Inspection Services from 1998 to 2002.

 Sewald’s political experience includes work on several campaigns, including Roy Romer for Colorado Governor in 1994, Wellington Webb for Denver Mayor in 1995, Denis Gallagher for Denver Auditor in 2003, Hickenlooper for Denver Mayor in 2007 and Hickenlooper for Colorado Governor in 2010 and 2014.
 In 2014 Sewald was tapped as Political Director for Latino Outreach for the state and ran the “Get Out The Vote” effort in the last 60 days of the campaign.

 Outside of the office, boardroom and capitol, RD is an active member of the community and makes giving back to the community part of every week.
 He serves as the varsity lacrosse coach at Denver East High School and as a volunteer lacrosse with Cherry Creek Youth Sports.
 RD has served as Board of Trustee of The Denver Academy and on dozens of planning committees, boards and non-profit organizations in his community.
 RD lives in Denver with his wife Abigail and the two have three sons.